 There are a few more points on the subject of shame that I would like to expand upon.
 The first comes from the novel “Brideshead Revisited”, which demonstrates, completely contrary to the Modernist, post-Christian, Bergoglian heresy, how shame is a medicinal mercy.
 If we can self-generate shame without having to have it applied from the exterior, then so much the better.
 In fact, we pray for shame in the First Sorrowful Mystery of the Rosary – The Agony in the Garden, the fruit of which is “sorrow for sin”.
 Shame.
 We beg God to grant us the grace of shame.
 But for many people, the shaming must be generated, at least initially, externally.
-This is a function of charity – true charity, not the mindless platitude consisting of indifference yielding permissiveness, or in giving people “free stuff”, or just simply “what makes them happy”.
+This is a function of charity – true charity, not the inverted platitude consisting of indifference yielding permissiveness, or in giving people “free stuff”, or just simply “what makes them feel good”.
 No, true charity is joy in the existence of another and thus a focused desire that that person make it to heaven.
 Full stop.

 If you are not familiar with Brideshead Revisited, the context is easily explained.
 Set between the World Wars in England, Julia is civilly divorced from Rex, and is shacking up with Charles, who is also civilly divorced.
 Charles and Julia make a real cute couple and “love” each other (inasmuch as people who express their “love” for one another do so by knowingly flagellating and crucifying Christ in exchange for having an orgasm, can actually be said to love one another in any honest sense of the word.)
 Bridey is Julia’s older brother.

 [Bridey has just announced his engagement to Beryl Muspratt, a widow with three children.
 Julia asks why he hasn’t brought Beryl to Brideshead to meet her]